 I remember spending time at my Auntie's place on Hornby Island and I often visited around stinging nettle harvesting season.
 On the northwest coast stinging nettles are plentiful but the best time to harvest them for eating is in early to mid March.
-Nettles are very high in iron, help relieve seasonal allergies and aid in detoxification to name a few benefits.
+Nettles are very high in iron, help relieve seasonal allergies and aid in detoxification, to name a few benefits.
 I remember making nettle pesto about 5 years ago and the mild stinging tingling sensation both my husband and I had after we ate the pesto.
-I've harvested nettle since for making nettle soup.
+Since then I've harvested nettle just for making nettle soup.
 Fast forward 5 years later and I was determined to make it again.
 This time I followed The Splendid Table's method of preparation and no tingling!
 Three items I highly recommend to use when harvesting the nettle: 1) kitchen shears 2)a large paper grocery bag, doubled and 3) a sturdy pair of rubber kitchen gloves ( I recommend "If you care" brand of sustainably and quality made natural rubber gloves).
 The amount of blanched nettles in my recipe will be enough to make a double batch of pesto so make sure to DOUBLE this recipe.
 The extra batch can be placed in the freezer in a glass mason jar (leave about an inch of space at the top).
 Prep time varies depending on how much nettles you gather but for the amount needed for 2 batches of pesto prep time is around 30-40 minutes.

 Serving Size 4 tbsp